 Check Over the Deck Flashing

 Even with a waterproof deck surface, you need something to bridge the gap between the decking and other objects – such as railings or your house.
+Vinyl deck safety also extends to your deck flashing.
 Flashing protects your deck and your home – so make sure your deck flashing is intact and functioning correctly.

 What about the Deck Surface?